 From Freel Peak to Armstrong Pass is a long descent on a steep mountain side on a narrow singletrack trail.
 The trail has two switchbacks toward the top but is otherwise pretty straight.
 Be aware there are a few technical rocky sections on this descent that can come up quickly on the unprepared.

 From Armstrong pass the climbing starts again first across a steep hillside then onto the granite mountain top until finally it relents and you descend into the beautiful Freel Meadows.

 From Freel Meadows the descent begins.
-At tucker flat take the Saxon Creek trail, A.K.A Mr toad's Wild Ride.
+At tucker flat take the Saxon Creek Trail a.k.a Mr Toad's Wild Ride.
 There are a few very rocky technical sections at the top but after these the trail is pretty consistent all the way down.
-At the end of the singletrack join the 12N01A fire road to the parking lot.
+At the end of the singletrack join the Saxon Creek Road (FSR# 12N01A) to the parking lot.

 Local Club: Tahoe Area Mountain Bike Association